 Green - a great green - a bit of a blue tinge to it.
 Good flow.
 Works well in many different pens.
 I would consider this one of the greens with the most colour to it.
 An Ink of Choice .
 The store did not have the new Harmonious Green, so I will have to wait a while to try that bottle out.

-Florida Blue has good colour density and flow.
+Florida Blue - now Serenity Blue, has good colour density and flow.
 Works well in just about every pen.
 This is one of the most basic blue inks around.
 Judging from comments on Internet discussion boards, its very well accepted although some refer to this colour as boring.

 If pushed so that I could only take one bottle of ink with me... dread that day... it would be this one, Florida Blue.
 The all round best blue ink - an Ink of Choice.